 Click here for more information on the Upper Derwent Valley and here for more information on Derwent Cycle Hire.

 Castleton is one of the most popular destinations for visitors to the Peak District, it has an array of natural and historical features both above and below ground, and is surrounded by superb walking country.
 High above the village stand the imposing ruins of Peveril Castle.
 To the west of Castleton lies Mam Tor offering amazing views and fantastic walking on the ridge.
 Castleton is most well-known for its four caves, each offering a different experience to the visitor, Peak Cavern, Speedwell Cavern, Treak Cliff Cavern and Blue John Mine.
-The caverns are a great activity for kids and when the weather does not cooperate for outdoor activities.
+The caverns are a great activity for kids especially when the weather does not cooperate for any planned outdoor activities.

 Click here for a link to Castleton and the Caves.